NASA and SpaceX now plan to bring Crew-1 astronauts home in the predawn darkness Sunday

 Crew-1 was originally scheduled to return Wednesday at 11:36 a.m., but the landing was postponed because of expected high winds in the landing zone.

 NASA has not said where the specific landing sites are.
-But during the test mission last year they were along the middle of the eastern coast of Florida, as well as along the panhandle on the Gulf side.
+But during the test mission last year they were along the middle of the eastern coast of Florida, as well as along the panhandle on the gulf side.
 Last year, recreational boats descended on the capsule once it landed, creating a safety hazard.

 This time NASA and SpaceX said they are “working with the U.S. Coast Guard to establish a 10-nautical-mile safety zone around the expected splashdown location to ensure safety for the public and for those involved in the recovery operations, as well as the crew aboard the returning spacecraft.”